eniewold/unchain-readthedocs/docs/source/register.rst

 To register as a new user please visit the <https://unchain.app/Register> page.
 You can also use the 'Create Account' button on the home page <https://unchain.app>.

 .. note::
-    Please note that a new account can only be registered using the (desktop) web application on a PC or laptop.
-The mobile app does **not** have a new account registration option.
+    Please note that a new account can only be created using the (desktop) web application on a PC or laptop.
+The mobile app does **not** have a new account registration option (yet).

 ======================
 Username / Nickname